cryptic-cookies/cc-project/README.md

 <h2>Twilio</h2>
 The program uses Twilio to send and receive text messages.
-In order for messaging to work, the following environment variables need to be set up:
+In order for messaging to work, the following environment variables need to be set up in .bashrc file:
 TWILIO_ACCOUNT_SID - credential to log into Twilio account TWILIO_AUTH_TOKEN - credential to log into Twilio account TWILIO_PHONE_NUMBER - main Twilio phone number used to send messages